teff-package/teff/README.md

 Applications include:

-- Predicting treatment effect of brodalumab treatment of psoriasis from gene expression data at baseline.
+- Forcasting treatment effect of brodalumab treatment of psoriasis from gene expression data at baseline.
+See [application](https://alejandro-isglobal.github.io/teff/teff.html)

 - Extracting gene expression profiles for which men and women have high differences on immune cell count in blood.
 In this application sex is considered as a treatment.
+See [application](https://alejandro-isglobal.github.io/teff/dimorphisms.html) .

 ## How it does it